jackSeigerman/YouTube-Downloader/README.md

 4. Download the two exe files at the bottom of the square.
 They should be called "Youtube Downloader.exe" and "yt-dlp.exe"

-5. Once downloaded, place both exe files into a folder somewhere on your computer, the location does not matter as long as you can recall where you placed it
+5. Once downloaded, place both exe files into a folder somewhere on your computer, the location does not matter as long as you can recall where you placed it, you can also name this folder whatever you want

 ---